-Working capital increased from \$55,885,000 at September 30, 1999 to \$77,992,000 at March 31, 2000.
-Cash and marketable investments increased from \$69,865,000 at September 30, 1999, to \$73,966,000 at March 31, 2000.
-The Company's long-term obligations are mainly due to lease and employee incentive and benefit obligations.
+Working capital increased from \$55,885,000 at September 30, 1999 to \$88,552,000 at June 30, 2000.
+Cash and marketable investments increased from \$69,865,000 at September 30, 1999, to \$77,658,000 at June 30, 2000.
+The Company's long-term obligations are mainly due to employee incentive and benefit obligations.
 The Company believes that the cash and marketable securities on hand, along with cash expected to be generated by operations, will be adequate to meet its capital and liquidity needs for both the current year and the foreseeable future.

 In fiscal 1998, the Company entered into a synthetic lease arrangement to construct an office complex intended to accommodate future growth.
-The Company intends to sell the office complex project to a developer in the third quarter of fiscal 2000 and has decided not to occupy any part of the project.
-The Company estimates that the transaction will result in a loss but the actual amount will depend on the price at which it actually sells the property and the amount of the selling expenses.
+On May 15, 2000, the Company announced its intention to sell the office complex project to a real estate development firm and has decided not to occupy any part of the project.
+The Company expects that the sale will close in the fourth quarter of fiscal 2000 and estimates that it will result in a loss in the approximate amount of \$2 million.

 In fiscal 1999, the Company initiated a stock repurchase program under which the Company was authorized to purchase up to one million shares of its common stock, to be funded by cash on hand.

-Through March 31, 2000, the Company had repurchased 360,004 shares at a cost of approximately \$12.2 million.
+Through June 30, 2000, the Company had repurchased 360,004 shares at a cost of approximately \$12.2 million.